Language-Research-Technology/language-data-commons-vocabs/ontology.md

 ## Class: CollectionEvent

-A description of an event at which one or more PrimaryTexts were captured,  eg as video or audio
+A description of an event at which one or more PrimaryMaterials were captured,  eg as video or audio

 ### Subclass of: